newjersey/navigator.business.nj.gov/content/src/fundings/dep-water-bank.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: This program provides low-cost financing for the design, construction, and implementation of projects that help protect and improve water quality, and help ensure safe and adequate drinking water.
+sidebarCardBodyText: This program provides low-cost financing for the design, construction, and implementation of projects that help protect and improve water quality, and help ensure safe and adequate drinking water.
 ---